-Café attendant
+- Café attendant

-Barista
+- Barista

-Kitchen hand
+- Kitchen hand

-Food and beverage attendant

 Mandatory HSC Course Requirements Students must complete 240 indicative hours of course work and a minimum of 70 hours work placement.
 Students who do not meet these requirements will be 'N' determined as required by NESA.